jjnether/obsidian_backup/jnetherton/DA/Meta/TTX.md

 - Maybe have techs start going through
-- Needs tech names and contact info to enter into orientation spreadsheet
 - 2EY1.MVS.H01 - potentially do L2 as it was RMA'd and will be set in place maybe 8/13